Gowappa 5 Gōdam: Laserdisc

 In 1995, the entire series was released as a Laserdisc box set.

 DVD

 Nippon Columbia released the DVD boxset in 2005.

 Merchandise

 The Gowappa 5 Gordam characters and mecha were released in Takara's Magnemo toy line in Japan in 1976.
 From its first incarnation, Gordam could both combine and transform, like in the show.

-The Magnemo line encompasses was Takara Tomy calls the "Magnerobo" series.
+The Magnemo line was included in "Magnerobo" series by Takara Tomy.
 Included in this series are Steel Jeeg, Magne Robo Gakeen, Chojin Sentai Barattack, and Machine Zaurer.